jbnunn/TwitchRobot/Chapter4-IoT.md

 ### On to the next step...

-When you've finished these steps, [you're ready to configure your AWS Lambda function and ASK Skill](./Part5-Lambda-ASK.md).
+When you've finished these steps, [you're ready to configure your AWS Lambda function and ASK Skill in Chapter 5](./Chapter5-Lambda-ASK.md).